saikiran-18/E-commerce-User-Behavior-Segmentation/README.md

 *Monetary: The cumulative monetary value of all purchases.

-ii.Model Application: The AgglomerativeClustering algorithm from scikit-learn is applied to the scaled RFM data.
+ii.
+Model Application: The AgglomerativeClustering algorithm from scikit-learn is applied to the scaled RFM data.
 A dendrogram is utilized to visually inform the selection of an optimal number of clusters prior to model execution.

-iii.Analysis & Visualization: The final clusters are profiled by computing their average RFM metrics to ascertain the characteristics of each segment.
+iii.
+Analysis & Visualization: The final clusters are profiled by computing their average RFM metrics to ascertain the characteristics of each segment.
 The results are then visualized using 2D pair plots and a 3D scatter plot to illustrate the distinct separation of the clusters.

 3. Dataset:
 This project utilizes the Online Retail Dataset from the UCI Machine Learning Repository, a transactional record of purchases from a UK-based online retailer over a two-year period.